luke-b/VueJs-Canvas-App/README.md

 (2)<br />
 Today I designed the UI usign material components from 'vue material'.
 The user flow is simple.
-The entry screen contains and file upload input and a gallery to pick images from.
+The entry screen contains an file upload input and a gallery to pick images from.
 When the image is selected and uploaded a 'light-box' window pops up with the original and the processed mosaic image.<br />
 <br />